Become a 2021 Red Patch Boys member!

 RPB members giving a speech to honour Joe (middle) at Shoeless Joe’s

-Joe, has accepted that this chapter of owning Shoeless Joe’s at King and Dufferin has come to an end.
-Joe has always gone above and beyond to accommodate RPB – treated the group like family.
-We wish Joe, Kim and staff well in their future endeavours.
+Joe and Kim, now honourary RPB members for life, and all RPB and Toronto FC supporters have accepted that Shoeless Joe’s at King and Dufferin has come to an end.
+Joe and Kim have always gone above and beyond to accommodate RPB – treated the group like family.
+We wish Joe, Kim and all staff well in their future endeavours.

 Shoeless Joe’s Restaurant, previously located at King and Dufferin, became the unofficial “clubhouse” for the RPB’s, hosting pre and post game socials as well as various club meetings.
 The outstanding service and hospitality exhibited by owners Joe and Kim Cho quickly lead credence to the chant “This is our house”.

 As tradition continues, RPB members voted for the Red Patch Boys TFC Player of the Year.
 Members weigh each player and dictate the most valuable player, a player that stood out on their accomplishments and/or the player who has made a difference throughout the season.
 Minutes played, games played, games started, goals, assists, shots taken, shots on goal, game winning goals, fouls committed, and fouls suffered all factor into their decision.
 The player with the most votes will be gifted a plaque from the Red Patch Boys and a Player of the Year scarf.

 Alejandro Pozuelo is our RPB TFC Player of the Year for 2019!
 Gracias Alejandro!
 Vamos! #tfclive